astropy/astropy/docs/table/performance.inc.rst

 By default :meth:`~astropy.table.Table.read` will read the whole table into memory, which can take a lot of memory and can take a lot of time, depending on the table size and file format.
-In some cases, it's possible to only read a subset of the table by choosing the option ``memmap=True``.
+In some cases, it is possible to only read a subset of the table by choosing the option ``memmap=True``.

-For FITS binary tables, the data is stored row by row, and it is possible to read only a subset of rows, but reading a full column load the whole table data into memory:
+For FITS binary tables, the data is stored row by row, and it is possible to read only a subset of rows, but reading a full column loads the whole table data into memory:

 .. doctest-skip::